Braided skew monoidal categories: Braided cowarpings and bialgebras

 \section{Braided cowarpings and bialgebras}

-For this section, we suppose that \cc is in fact a monoidal category, and often write as if it were strict.
+For this section, we suppose that \cc is in fact a monoidal category, and often write as if it were strict, and write $X.Y$ for the product of $X$ and $Y$.
 Some aspects would work more generally for a skew monoidal category.